 - Be true to yourself.

-I am tired of hearing people denying the existence of racism.
+I am tired of hearing people deny the existence of racism.
 I am tired of people saying that it will never go away.
 I am tired of people claiming they can’t do anything about it.
-And I am tired of the hate we thrust upon on black fellow human beings.
+And I am tired of the hate we thrust upon our black and brown fellow human beings.
 I’ve never been black and I don’t know how it feels to be black.
 But I do know what I see and hear everyday.
 We live in a white world and that’s a fact.
 We have been given advantages for many years and these advantages far outweigh any opportunities provided to blacks.
 There are good and bad in every race; no more, no less in one or another.
 We all need to search our souls for truth and come out fighting for those around us who have been oppressed for centuries.
 The only way that I personally can live with myself, is to initiate change; first within myself, then people I love and care about, and finally anyone else I can touch.

 Not an easy blog to write.
 I usually sit with my thoughts for a while before I put the words in my head to print.
 This week, much of what I thought (especially with the U.S. government’s anti-transgender initiative) was angry and full of expletives.
 Although it is how I am feeling, I fear that I would alienate too many if I express some of these thoughts.
 Instead I believe it is more productive to position myself on the starting line with enthusiasm and conviction.
 There are things I can and will do.